Rilyliang/ST-AGMVS/README.md

 # ST-AGMVS
-This paper is being submitted to Journal of Genetics and Genomics for review.
+This paper is being submitted to Knowledge-Based Systems for review.

+To replicate the experiment, simply run the DLPFC_3 file.